 You will want to do a thorough inspection to make sure there are no water and oil leaks.
 All electronic sensors should be inspected.

-Items that should have been taken care of include but not limited to:
+Items that should have been taken care of include but are not limited to:

 - Timing belt change